Australian MP resigns over dual nationality in new blow for government

-SYDNEY (Reuters) - Australia’s citizenship crisis has taken a new twist as another member of parliament resigned on Saturday, threatening the narrow majority of Prime Minister Malcolm Turnbull’s ruling coalition.
+SYDNEY (Reuters) - Australia’s Prime Minister Malcolm Turnbull said he would not call a general election after a citizenship crisis claimed another member of parliament on Saturday, leaving his government clinging to power with the support of two independents.

-The constitution bars dual nationals from parliament, and Turnbull’s centre-right coalition government was thrown into disarray last month by a High Court ruling that five of them were ineligible to be lawmakers.
+Australia’s constitution bars dual nationals from parliament, and Turnbull’s centre-right coalition government was thrown into disarray last month by a High Court ruling that five of them were ineligible to be lawmakers.

-On Saturday, Conservative Liberal party MP John Alexander told reporters he was no longer certain that he was solely Australian, and that meant he had to resign.
+Earlier on Saturday, Conservative Liberal party MP John Alexander told reporters in Sydney he was no longer certain that he was solely Australian, and that meant he had to resign.

+Turnbull will deal with issues such as a no-confidence motion when they arise, he told a televised news conference in Vietnam’s central city of Danang, where he is attending a summit of Asia-Pacific leaders.

+“We have the support of the crossbench on matters of confidence and supply.
+There is no question of that happening,” Turnbull added, ruling out the possibility of a no-confidence motion.

-“It is my obligation that I must resign,” Alexander told a news conference in Sydney.
+“It is my obligation that I must resign,” Alexander told a news conference.
 “That’s what I will do.
 I think there is a great need for certainty, to clarify the situation and to do so as expeditiously as possible.”

 Alexander had been waiting for Britain’s Home Office to clarify whether he held British citizenship by descent.
 It is not known whether they responded.